Adversarial Robustness of AI-Generated Image Detectors in the Real World: Conclusion

 \section{Conclusion}

-In this study, we show that despite efforts to improve adversarial robustness in forensic classifiers, state-of-the-art AIGI detectors remain vulnerable to attacks.
+Our evaluation reveals that state-of-the-art AIGI detectors remain highly vulnerable to adversarial attacks.
 Our findings indicate that adversarial examples transfer across different detectors, posing a significant threat to forensic detection mechanisms.
-Moreover, real-world degradations, such as those induced by social media post-processing, make detection tasks even more challenging, regardless of the presence of an attacker.
-This degradation undermines the reliability of forensic systems in real-world scenarios.
-To address these vulnerabilities, we propose adversarially robust detectors based on Robust-CLIP.
-Our work paves the way for future research focused on enhancing the robustness of forensic classifiers against adversarial threats and tailoring detection systems to real-world settings, thereby strengthening the overall stability and effectiveness of digital forensic systems.
+Moreover, real-world degradations, such as those induced by social media post-processing, do not render well-chosen attacks ineffective.